Creamy asparagus curry with coconut milk and sweet potatoes, probably the most aromatic meal you could make this spring.

 - a large piece of ginger as big as a thumb

 - 2 teaspoons paprika powder

 - 1 teaspoon ground turmeric

 - 1 can 400 ml/ 13.5 oz coconut milk

 - 2 medium carrots

 - 1 lime

-- In the meantime peel and chop the sweet potato and carrots into cubes.
+- Chop: In the meantime, peel and chop the sweet potato and carrots into cubes.
+Set aside.
 Remove the woody ends of the asparagus (freeze to use for a vegetable broth on another occasion) and cut the asparagus into mouth-sized pieces.
 Keep the asparagus heads separated; they will need a shorter cooking time.

-- Add the sweet potato and carrots to the pot, bring to a boil again and cook for about 10-12 minutes or until the potatoes are almost done (check, it depends on their size).
-Add the asparagus and cook for another 7 to 10 minutes until the potatoes are soft and the asparagus is cooked but still has a little bite.
-Add the peas during the last 2-3 minutes of the cooking time.
+- Cook: Add the sweet potato and carrots to the pot, bring to a boil again and cook for about 10-12 minutes or until the potatoes are almost done (check, it depends on their size).
+Add the asparagus stalk pieces and cook for another 5 minutes or so until the potatoes are soft and the asparagus is cooked but still has a little bite.
+Next, add the peas and the asparagus tips and simmer for 2-3 more minutes.

-- Add the juice of about half a lime and salt to taste.
-Taste again and adjust the taste with either more lime juice or some sugar according to your taste.
-I liked this to be a bit tangy so I added a bit more lime juice.
+- Adjust: Add the juice of about half a lime and salt to taste.
+Taste again and adjust the taste with either more lime juice or some sugar according to your liking.
+I liked this to be a bit tangy, so I added a bit more lime juice.